 Matt: Yeah, I left the after three years of the military service as a first Lieutenant and then went into the private ranks.

 Elyse Okay, great.
-And Jeremy asks, “Does the FBI age waivers for Veterans.
+And Jeremy asks, “Does the FBI [provide] age waivers for veterans?
 I will be retiring in 18 months at 38 years old.
 I meet all the minimal requirements to apply.”
 Yes, Jeremy.
 You can still apply.
-Please contact your applicant coordinator in you local field office and they can take you through the waiver process.
+Please contact your applicant coordinator in your local field office and they can take you through the waiver process.
 There is a waiver process for veterans for the maximum age requirement.
-So Jim I want to get back to what you were saying about so on orders night the new agents and the new analysts sort of get their orders for where they are going to be and I know that a major key component of our training is sort of that integration between agents and analysts.
+So Jim, I want to get back to what you were saying about so on orders night the new agents and the new analysts sort of get their orders for where they are going to be and I know that a major key component of our training is sort of that integration between agents and analysts.
 Does that… how does the integration between what agents do and analysts do work in the FBI versus in the military?